Paychex logo

 Limitations

-What to press on in Paychex pricing calls and technical validation before treating it as a safe choice for cloud deployment.
+What to press on in Paychex pricing calls before signing

 Paychex Flex interface feels dated compared to modern HR platforms